moloewe-leuphana/moloewe-leuphana.github.io/docs/edit-mode/02_notebooks.md

 # Notebooks

-Once you select a project, you can visit the Notebooks page of the project by clicking on "Notebooks" in the sidebar on the left.
+Once you select a project, you can visit the Notebooks Page by clicking on "Notebooks" in the sidebar on the left.

-This page displays the Project Notebook of the selected project.
+Here you can find the Project Notebook of the project.

 ![](/img/doc/05_notebooks_page.jpg)